 In addition to outline and fill, SF Symbols also defines variants that include a slash or enclose a symbol within a shape like a circle, square, or rectangle.
 In many cases, enclosed and slash variants can combine with outline or fill variants.

 SF Symbols 3 provides many variants for specific languages and writing systems, including Latin, Arabic, Hebrew, Hindi, Thai, Chinese, Japanese, and Korean.
 Language- and script-specific variants adapt automatically when the device language changes.
 For guidance, see Images and Glyphs.

 Symbol variants support a range of design goals.
 For example, the outlined variant works well in toolbars, navigation bars, lists, and other places where you display a symbol alongside text.
 In contrast, the solid areas in a fill variant tend to give a symbol more visual emphasis, making it a good choice for iOS tab bars and swipe actions, and places where you use an accent color to communicate selection.

 In many cases, the view that displays a symbol determines whether to use outline or fill, so you don’t have to specify a variant.
 For example, an iOS tab bar prefers the fill variant, whereas a navigation bar takes the outline variant.

 Creating Custom Symbols

-If you need a symbol that isn't provided by SF Symbols, you can create your own.
-To create a custom symbol, export an SF symbol that’s similar to the design you want and modify the template using a vector-editing tool like Sketch or Illustrator.
+If you need a symbol that SF Symbols doesn’t provide, you can create your own.
+To create a custom symbol, first export a symbol that’s similar to the design you want, then use a vector-editing tool like Sketch or Illustrator to modify it.
 Use the result in your app as you would use the original symbol file.